Flash Encryption

 eFuse.
 It can only be done one time per chip by taking the following steps:

-In Project Configuration Menu, disable Enable flash encryption on boot, then save and exit.
+In Editing the Configuration, disable Enable flash encryption on boot, then save and exit.

 Open project configuration menu again and double-check that you have disabled this option!
 If this option is left enabled, the bootloader will immediately re-enable encryption when it boots.